Informed Consent Disclosure – Part I

 Learn the “why” and “how” for Colorado New Informed Consent Disclosure for Colorado Real Estate Brokerage Firms.
-Read related article here.
-If you would like
+Part II of this two-part webcast series can

 Frascona attorney featured in The Colorado Lawyer The January 2026 edition of The Colorado Lawyer magazine includes a feature article from Frascona attorney Jesse Witt.